xXleowXx/gitlab-charts/doc/installation/upgrade.md

 If you're upgrading to the `4.0` version of the chart, follow the [manual upgrade steps for 4.0](#upgrade-steps-for-40-release).
 If you're upgrading to an older version of the chart, follow the [upgrade steps for older versions](upgrade_old.md).

+Before you upgrade, reflect on your set values and if you've possibly "over-configured" your settings.
+We expect you to maintain a small list of modified values, and leverage most of the chart defaults.
+If you've explicitly set a large number of settings by:

+- Copying computed settings
+- Copying all settings and explicitly defining values that are actually the same as the default values

+This will almost certainly cause issues during the upgrade as the configuration structure could have changed across versions, and that will cause problems applying the settings.
+We cover how to check this in the following steps.

 The following are the steps to upgrade GitLab to a newer version:

 1. Check the [change log](https://gitlab.com/gitlab-org/charts/gitlab/blob/master/CHANGELOG.md) for the specific version you would like to upgrade to.